Swanfield/chambermanual/pages/theme/theme_existing_pages.md

 ### Commit Changes

-If you are happy with your work, you need to add it to your upcomming commit.
+If you are happy with your work, you need to add it to your up coming commit.
 The following command will add all edits AND new files.

 ```
 git add .